brunsviga13rk/thesis/src/model.typ

 animations subsequently update their own state based on change events from other animations.
 An animations state is to be considered volatile, and it may be mutated by events emitted by other animations before, during and after an increment.
-Due to the nature of the frame time increment $delta t$ All described events may trigger at the same increment when the $x_t - x_c lt delta t dot s$ as in this case the animation starts and stops with the same increments thus possibly triggering all events at once.
+Due to the nature of the frame time increment $delta t$ all described events may trigger at the same increment when the $x_t - x_c lt delta t dot s$ as in this case the animation starts and stops with the same increments thus possibly triggering all events at once.

 === Synchronization attachments